TypQxQ/Sigenergy-Home-Assistant-Integration/dashboards/nordpool_energy_chart/readme.md

 The Nordpool entity should be changed from the default name to just "nordpool" as per the components installation instructions.

 # Installation
-- Add the `nordpool_energy_chart.yaml` file to Home Assistant's packages folder for inclusion in Home Assistant.
-See here for example: [Installation of Sigenergy integration](https://github.com/TypQxQ/Sigenergy-Home-Assistant-Integration/wiki/2.-How%E2%80%90to%E2%80%90install)
 - Copy - paste the raw card codefrom `card_nordpool_energy_chart.yaml` to your a new card on you lovelace dashboard.
 Add any card and replace the raw code that you can edit by clicking on the *SHOW CODE EDITOR* in the bottom left.